IBMStreams/streamsx.speech2text/applications/CallCenter/README.md

 Requirements:
 1. atlas, atlas-devel, libcap-devel, libpcap-devel packages (use yum install)
-2. com.ibm.streams.speech2text and com.ibm.streamsx.network toolkit.
+2. com.ibm.streams.speech2text (included as a separate download with the product) and com.ibm.streamsx.network (included in the product toolkits) toolkits.